lat9/keep_cart/README.txt

 It is strongly recommended that you back up your files and your database before making changes to your installation.

-1) Unpack the zip file to a temporary directory
+1) Unpack the zip file to a temporary directory and rename the 'YOUR_ADMIN' sub-directory to match the name of your Zen Cart admin folder.

-2) Using the Admin->Tools->Install SQL Patch, run the included SQL file (keep_cart.sql)

-   The keep_cart.sql file has instructions to add new options to the Admin->Configuration->Sessions menu.

-3) All of the files in this package are stored in the same directory structure as the default Zen Cart package.
+2) All of the files in this package are stored in the same directory structure as the default Zen Cart package.
 Upload the files into the appropriate directories on your server.
 You do not need to edit any files.

-4) In Admin click on the Configuration menu and select Sessions.
-   Set the following options:
+3) In Admin click on the Configuration menu and select Sessions and set the following options:
-   Keep Vistors Cart: Set to True to enable Keep Cart, False to turn it off.
+   - Keep Visitor's Cart: Set to True to enable Keep Cart, False to turn it off.
+The admin processing will force this value to 'False' if the site's PHP version is less than 7.3.0!

-   Days Before Cart Expires: Set to the number of days to keep the vistors cart.
+   - Days Before Cart Expires: Set to the number of days to keep the visitor's cart.

-   Keep Cart Secret Key: Set to a random string of numbers and letters about 15-20 long.
+   - Keep Cart Secret Key: Set to a random string of numbers and letters about 15-20 long.
+The storefront processing will disable its processing (with a warning logged) if the plugin has been enabled, but this value is unchanged from its default ('change me') value.

-5) Installation complete!
+4) Installation complete!

 How to Uninstall
 ================

-If you wish to uninstall this module do the following:
+If you wish to uninstall this module, delete the following files from your server:
-1) Delete includes/auto_loaders/config.savecart.php from your server.
-2) Delete includes/classes/observers/class.savecart.php from your server.
+    - /includes/auto_loaders/config.savecart.php
+    - /includes/classes/observers/class.savecart.php
+    - /YOUR_ADMIN/includes/auto_loaders/config.savecart_admin.php
+    - /YOUR_ADMIN/includes/init_includes/init_savecart_admin.php

-3) Using the Admin->Tools->Install SQL Patch, run the uninstall.sql file included in this package.
+Then, using your Admin->Tools->Install SQL Patch, run the uninstall.sql file included in this package.
-4) Uninstall complete!

 Using Keep Cart
 ===============

-Keep Cart stores a copy of the contents of the vistor's cart in a cookie.
+Keep Cart stores a copy of the contents of the visitor's cart in a cookie.
-The contents of the cart is automatically reloaded when the vistor comes back to your store or if their session expires and restarts.
+The contents of the cart is automatically reloaded when the visitor comes back to your store or if their session expires and restarts.

 Any products that have been sold out, disabled or deleted since they were